Table of Contents

 If you owe medical debt: Ask your insurance provider to cover it

-As of July 1, 2022, paid medical collections will be removed from consumer credit reports.
+Unlike other types of debt, medical collections are deleted from your credit report if you pay them.
 If you can get your health insurance company to pay off the debt that Paragon Revenue Group is trying to collect, it will immediately be deleted and will stop affecting your credit score.

 This will also happen if you pay off your debt yourself.
 However, that will obviously cost you, so if your insurance won’t cover the debt, you should probably hold off paying until you explore some of the other options below.

 If that doesn’t work: Send a debt verification letter